This post was updated on July 11, 2019. Thank you and enjoy!

-This easy fat-quarter quilt using high contrast fabrics has endless design opportunities.
+This free & easy fat-quarter quilt pattern has endless design opportunities.
 What started as an idea for a baby charm quilt with an adorable sheep print, blossomed into a very modern look and I love it.
 The high contrast black and white geometric prints are bold and create a dynamic design.
-The bit of color added with the single batik fabric is just enough contrast to make the whole quilt top pop.
+The bit of color added with a single batik fabric is just enough contrast to make the whole quilt top pop.

 The best part is that this same pattern will look good with so many kinds of fabrics.
 What a great way to showcase some of your favorite floral prints you’ve been saving for the just the right project.
 It would also look good with a collection of batiks.
-There’s already a low volume quilt top on my mind for this pattern to get started on.
+There are already more ideas on my mind to get started on.
 So many choices!

 Selecting High Contrast Fabrics

 High contrast fabrics are opposite of low volume.
 The recent low volume quilts I made are very subtle and are almost monochromatic.
 Whereas the high contrast fabrics in this quilt each stand out on their own.
 The difference is the scheme of just black and white.
 With various geometric prints and graphics, each fabric has a huge contrast.
 There’s no gray area here.
 Just bold designs.

 The six fat-quarters should vary from predominantly one color to the second.
 There should be one or two that are mostly white with some bold black design.
 You also want the same with the black fabrics which should have less white in the pattern.
 The middle two fabrics fill in the scheme with equal white and black.
 The idea is for your six fat-quarters to transition from predominantly one color to the second color in your scheme.
 Adding the adorable sheep print definitely defines this as a baby quilt!